Well Prepared Financials Reflect Good Management Skills

 Good production numbers are great, but management skills are a must in today’s environment of tight margins and the endless pressures from third parties.
 Every opportunity you get to show your landlord, banker, integrator, employees, and others that you are a good manager will pay off down the road.

 Management skills can be shown in many ways, but I will focus on just one today.
 The quality of an operation’s financial statement is a big indicator of the management ability of the producer.
 The financial statement is usually pushed to the side and not even thought about until the banker asks for it, and then it’s often put together at the last minute.
 We see all types of financial statements.
-We have received numbers written on a piece of paper that we could barely make out detailed financial statements.
+We’ve seen all types of financial statements – from barely legible numbers written on a piece of paper to detailed financial statements.

 Good quality financial statements include the supporting of almost every number you have on the statements.